 Strength: Engineered proppants offer the advantage of strength over most natural sands.
 A rotary kiln, where powdered minerals are sintered at high temperatures, facilitates the production of highly durable beads.
 These beads are capable of resisting heavy loads without breaking and producing fines.
 The use of such proppants has the potential to dramatically improve well production given their added robustness.

 Price: Sand-based proppants have a significant edge when it comes to cost.
 Quartz sand located near the earth's surface is the primary source for specialized sand used in fracking, resulting in lower costs associated with excavation and transportation.
 Proppant sintering employs sophisticated manufacturing equipment and process along with raw materials that are more expensive to acquire.
 As a result, the cost for ceramic proppants substantially exceeds the cost of sand-based products.

 Resin-coated sand (RCS): The grains are industrially coated with resin to improve crush resistance and effective density while retaining the price advantage of using sand material.
 The resin coating helps resist flow back and capture fines if they separate from the grains when force is applied.
 RCS is more expensive than untreated sand; however, it is more reasonably priced than proppants fabricated using the sintering process.
 Untreated sand is applied in shallower wells where less pressure is exerted while RCS and engineered proppants are preferred in deeper wells with higher levels of pressure.

-When selecting proppants, consider how the specialized material performs given the unique characteristics of a well.
 The cost of propping agents offering enhanced conductivity and well performance in the fracking operation can be considerably higher, so it is essential to calculate the desired production rate during the life of the well.
 If a substantial increase in production is expected, it may justify the use of more expensive proppants.